 CASE SUMMARY

-On March 24, 2022 the U.S. Department of Justice filed a federal lawsuit against Galveston County, Texas, the Galveston County Commissioners Court, and the Commissioner Court's presiding officer challenging the County's adopted County Commissioners Court redistricting plan as violating the federal Voting Rights Act.
-Specifically, the DOJ alleges the plan violates Section 2 of the Voting Rights Act because it was adopted, at least in part, with the purpose of denying or abridging the right of Black and Hispanic voters to vote on account of their race or color and further results in the dilution of Black and Hispanic voters' voting strength, citing the elimination of the only district in which minority voters had an equal opportunity to elect candidates of their choice.
-They are seeking a judicial declaration that the 2021 County Commissioners Court plan violates Section 2 of the VRA as having both a discriminatory purpose and result, an injunction barring the defendants from using the plan in future elections, and a court order requiring the defendants to adopt a new plan which complies with the VRA.
+On March 24, 2022, the U.S. Department of Justice filed a federal lawsuit against Galveston County, Texas, the Galveston County Commissioners Court, and the Commissioner Court’s presiding officer challenging the Court’s adopted Commissioners Court redistricting plan as having the intent and result of diluting Black and Hispanic voters’ voting strength in violation of § 2 of the federal Voting Rights Act (“VRA”).
+They sought a judicial declaration that the plan violates the VRA, an injunction barring the plan from use in future elections, and a court order requiring the defendants to adopt a new, lawful plan.

-On June 1, 2022, the district court consolidated this case with two other federal challenges to Galveston County's Commissioners Court redistricting plan.
+• On June 1, 2022, the district court consolidated this case with two other federal lawsuits challenging the Galveston County Commissioners Court redistricting plan.

 CASE LIBRARY